FabriXWork User GuideFabriXWork User Guide

 Creating interactive learning materials is challenging:

-• ❌ Static materials don't engage learners effectively
+• Static materials don't engage learners effectively

-• ❌ Need to provide self-paced practice opportunities
+• No self-paced practice opportunities for learners

 What You Will Achieve

-By following this guide, you will:
+By following this guide, you will be able to:

 ✅ Create a working interactive web tool in 30-60 minutes